Oslo On A Budget: Detailed City Guide to the Norwegian Capital

 AirBnB.
 In many instances, AirBnB is likely to turn out to be more expensive than hotels in Oslo.
 But there is an advantage, too: you get access to the kitchen where you can cook (restaurants are expensive in Oslo, too).
 If you don’t plan to cook anything, you may rent just a separate room that would oftentimes be cheaper than a room in a hotel.

 Couchsurfing.
 If you are an active user of this service, it would make sense to take advantage of it.
 But it comes with all pros and cons that are inherent to such services (for instance, the lack of privacy).

 Camping.
 You are going to visit Oslo during the summer season?
 In that case, staying in a camping might be a great idea!
 If you go on to trekking to Trolltunga or Preikestolen later, you are definitely going to have a tent.
 In that case, your stay may cost as little as $10 or $15 per day.
 Also, don’t forget that you can wild camp for free on Langoyene island (read more about it here), which can be reached by ferry for around $4-$5.

 Plan your stay in Oslo (opens in a new window).

-Same as about anything else, Oslo is an expensive city when it comes to food.
-So, if you are travelling to Oslo on a budget, there are just a few options how you can save your money off food.
+Same as anything else, Oslo is an expensive city when it comes to food.
+So, if you are traveling to Oslo on a budget, there are just a few options for how you can save your money on food.
 Here, we will disclose such options.